Forbes Travel Guide names country’s best restaurants for 2022 - NewsBreak

 Nevada and Florida also fared well on the 2022 list, with several five-star hotels and eateries in the former, and plenty of five-star spas and hotels in the latter.

-The Inn at Little Washington, a D.C.-area restaurant, also earned a special shout-out for maintaining its five-star rating for 32 straight years.Where to find the best burrito in California
+The Inn at Little Washington, a D.C.-area restaurant, also earned a special shout-out for maintaining its five-star rating for 32 straight years.Missouri State students helping children in Ukraine

 The annual Star Awards from the Forbes Travel Guide are based on the ratings and reviews of Forbes’ global team of anonymous “inspectors,” according to the publication.
 Five-star reviews are reserved for “outstanding” properties, while four-star reviews indicate “exceptional” experiences.
 “Recommended” properties are described as being consistently “excellent.”